 Timberjack Harvester

 Sustainable forestry requires careful harvesting and some advanced technology.
 Climb aboard a Timberjack Harvester just like a professional forester.
-Then try your hand at operating one in our custom simulator.

 Second Floor Exhibits